code-with-amitk/Code-examples/Languages/programming_lang/python/Modules/creating-module.md

 ```

 ## IMPORTING A MODULE?
-- means including the module to use its functionality.
+- **What** means including the module to use its functionality.

-### METHODS OF IMPORTING?
+- There are 2 methods of importing a module.

 #### 1A.
 Importing complete module
 ```
 import mult_sum as a